-Hint: Despite being extremely durable, robust and able to withstand almost anything, water certainly is cast iron’s weakness.
+Despite being extremely durable, robust, and able to withstand almost anything, water certainly is cast iron’s weakness.
 Any residual water will leave your grate prone to rusting, which in turn will lead to a slippery slope towards decay.
 Do everything you can to be as thorough as possible to leave your grill grates completely dry.

-Apply some vegetable oil (olive oil will also work just as well) to a paper towel.
+Just apply some vegetable oil (olive oil will also work just as well) to a paper towel.
 Rub the towel over the grate to give it a very light coat of oil.

 Remove the grill from the heat and foil and (while wearing gloves!) apply more vegetable oil to the grate surface.

 Read a full guide to the process with our guide on how to season your grates here.

 I know, I know.
 This might sound like a parent berating you into submission, but regular cleaning is the best way to prevent rust or wear.